Armin-Saadat/pose-prediction-autoencoder/README.md

-# Towards Human Pose Prediction using the Encoder-Decoder LSTM (SoMoF)
+# Towards Human Pose Prediction using the Encoder-Decoder LSTM

+Ranked <b>3rd</b> at Social Motion Forecasting (SoMoF) Benchmark which is a challenge held by Stanford University.

 ## _Absract_:

-_Human pose prediction is defined as predicting the hu-man  keypoints  locations  for  future  frames,  given  the  ob-served ones for past frames.
+Human pose prediction is defined as predicting the hu-man  keypoints  locations  for  future  frames,  given  the  ob-served ones for past frames.
 It has numerous applicationsin various fields like autonomous driving.
 This task can beseen as a fine-grained task while human bounding box pre-diction  deals  with  more  coarse-grained  information.
 Theformer has been investigated less and here, we modify oneof the previously-used architectures of bounding box pre-diction to do a harder task of pose prediction in the SoMoFchallenge.
 The results show the effectiveness of the pro-posed method in evaluation metrics.

 ## Introduction:
 This is the official code for the Abstract ["Towards Human Pose Prediction using the Encoder-Decoder LSTM"](statics/Towards-human-prediction-using-encoder-decoder-lstm.pdf), accepted and published in ["ICCVW 2021"](https://somof.stanford.edu/workshops/iccv21)